ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 # Procedure to order vCenter Server instances
 {: #vc_orderinginstance-procedure}

-1. In the {{site.data.keyword.vmwaresolutions_full}} console, click the **VMware Solutions Dedicated** card in the **IaaS platforms** section.
+1. In the VMware Solutions console, click the **VMware vCenter Server** card in the **Platforms** section.
-2. On the **VMware Solutions Dedicated** page, click the **vCenter Server offering** card.
+2. On the **Create** tab, specify the instance configuration:
-3. Specify the instance configuration:
     * If you want to create a new configuration, select **New configuration**.
     * If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
-4. Enter the instance name and select a resource group.
+3. Enter the instance name and select a resource group.
-5. Select the instance type:
+4. Select the instance type:
    * Click **Primary instance** to deploy a single instance in the environment or to deploy the first instance in a multisite topology.
    * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
-6. Complete the license settings for the instance components.
+5. Complete the license settings for the instance components.
     * To use IBM-provided licenses, ensure that **Include with purchase** is selected.
 For NSX, specify the license edition.
     * To use your own licenses, for each license, click **I will provide**, and enter the license key.
-7. Specify the settings for the consolidated cluster and the optional workload cluster.
+6. Specify the settings for the consolidated cluster and the optional workload cluster.
     1. Specify the cluster name.
     2. Complete the bare metal server settings.
        1. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, data center, and pod to host the instance or cluster.